 Vitamins & Natural Supplements for ADHD

-Studies show that nutrition can improve symptoms of Attention Deficit Hyperactivity Disorder (ADHD) such as inattention, hyperactivity, anxiety, aggression and improve learning, focus and working memory.
+Studies show that nutrition can improve symptoms of Attention Deficit Hyperactivity Disorder (ADHD) such as inattention, hyperactivity, anxiety, aggression and increase focus, learning ability, and working memory.
 Children and adults with ADHD have unique brain chemistry with a unique set of nutritional needs.
 To meet this set of nutritional needs we have specially developed the Focus Pack.
-Focus Packs are natural ADHD supplements for kids, teens and adults, packaged together to work synergistically and holistically to help focus and balance the mind and body.
-We offer the highest quality, medical grade supplements available.
-Our personal brand of supplements, Naturally Focus & Balance supplements are made from the best natural and organic ingredients with no preservatives, dyes, soy, dairy, gluten or GMOs.
-To accompany our Focus Pack we have developed a Focus Program with dietary guidelines and testing to serve as a guide for a natural and alternative approach to ADHD.
-Our site is packed with videos, news and information for you to watch, read and learn.
+Focus Packs are natural ADHD supplements for kids, teens and adults, packaged together to work synergistically and holistically to help focus, balance and repair.
+We offer the highest quality, medical grade supplements available and our brand, Naturally Focus & Balance is made from the best natural and organic ingredients with no preservatives, dyes, soy, dairy, gluten or GMOs.
+To accompany our Focus Pack we have developed a Focus Program with diet, targeted nutrition and testing to serve as a guide for a natural and alternative approach to ADHD.
+Our site is packed with videos, news and information for you to watch read and learn.
 Let's approach ADHD naturally.
 Call ADHD Naturally to schedule a free phone consultation with a doctor at (602) 469-5730.

 The importance of vitamins & minerals simply couldn't be overstated.
 They are the fundamental building blocks for everything.
 They form our bones, tissues and bio-chemicals.
 There is nothing more basic.
-Your child must be on a good multi-vitamin and mineral supplement.
+Taking a good multi-vitamin and mineral supplement daily is essential.
 Studies show that supplementation of vitamin B6 and magnesium alone improve behavior, decrease anxiety and aggression and increase attention.
 Below are examples of some minerals, antioxidants and vitamins for ADHD.
 This information should aid your search for a vitamin that helps you focus.

 - Vitamin B-Complex